neos/flow-development-collection/TYPO3.Flow/Documentation/index.rst

 TYPO3 Flow |version| Documentation
 ==================================

-Flow is a free PHP framework licensed under the LGPL, developed to power the enterprise Neos CMS.
+Flow is a free PHP framework licensed under the MIT license, developed to power the enterprise Neos CMS.

 This version of the documentation covering Flow |release| has been rendered at: |today|